ucrcsedept/course-support/learning_modules/containers/podman-setup/Student_Instructions-OS.md

 podman-compose -v
 ```

-you should see something similar to this come up, which means it is correctly installed:
+To verify that Podman-compose was installed correctly, you should see something similar to this come up:

 </br>